 In March, singer Doja Cat walked the red carpet at the 2022 Grammy Awards, carrying a blue glass version of Coperni’s “Swipe” bag.
 Later, Kim Kardashian appeared at the 2022 Revolve Festival in California, wearing a silver metallic version, while her sister Kylie Jenner sported a clear one — making her Kylie Cosmetics products visible — to the premiere of the family’s new show The Kardashians.

 Since the new It-bag debuted in March during Coperni’s fall 2022 runway show on several models, including Gigi Hadid, celebrities have embraced the fragile and, frankly, confusing accessory.
 Handbags, after all, are theoretically meant to carry all our junk and essentials from a day at work to a night out.
 And while fashion has long maintained a history of impractical garments, this time, by simply experimenting with an unusual material, Coperni is playing with our perception of what a bag can be.
-And it's working.
-Since March, Google searches for "glass handbags" have risen to an all-time high.

 The popular handbag is the result of a collaboration between Coperni and the glassware studio Heven, which also tapped Brooklyn-based glass artist Josh Raiffe for the partnership.
 Made from blown glass, artists Peter Dupont and Breanna Box used a thicker material than they typically do to make the bag durable and strong, which required them to utilize an air hose, instead of their mouths, to mold the glass.
 "We had to drill in and open it with scissors," co-founder Breanna Box told i-D. "It was hard to make that shape."